jimburton/CI505/labs/DEV.md

   :ensure t)
 ```

-There are quite a few options for getting more bells and whistles than
+There are several ways to go about it but IMO the best option for an
-`haskell-mode` provides.
-IMO the best at the time of writing (2021) is
+IDE experience in emacs at the time of writing (2021) is
 `lsp-mode`.
 This is an Emacs interface to the [Language Server
 Protocol](https://github.com/Microsoft/language-server-protocol/),
 which is a general framework for creating IDEs.
-The Haskell Language
-Server is a work in progress and if you are going to use it you should
-periodically check the site below for major updates.
-Refactoring tasks
+Refactoring tasks like
-like renaming a function across an entire project don't work (yet)
+renaming a function across an entire project don't work (yet) but
-but emacs is good at that sort of thing anyway.
-To get `lsp-mode`
+emacs is good at that sort of thing anyway.
+To get `lsp-mode` running
-running follow these steps:
+follow these steps:

 + Use [GHCUp](https://www.haskell.org/ghcup/) to install the Haskell
   Language Server.
 + Install the various minor modes that connect the Haskell Language
   Server to Emacs and provide autocompletion etc. The snippet below is
   how I'm doing it -- you could certainly make do with less.
 My
-  `.emacs` file is messy and diverges from best practice in several
+  `.emacs` file is pretty messy and diverges from best practice in
-  ways but if you're interested it's
+  several ways but if you're interested it's
   [here](https://github.com/jimburton/dot-files/blob/master/.emacs.d/init.el).

   ```elisp